Knolling Bot: Teaching Robots the Human Notion of Tidiness

 In the domain of machine learning models, transformers have revolutionized many fields with their attention-based architecture\cite{radford2018improving,khan2022transformers,liu2022structformer,kapelyukh2023dall,wei2023lego,liu2022structdiffusion}.
-The success of transformer models in NLP has prompted exploration in their application to robotic tasks\cite{kim2021transformer,dasari2021transformers}.
-Jangir et al. proposed the use of transformers with a cross-view attention mechanism for effective fusion of visual information from both cameras for RL policies\cite{9690036}.
+The success of transformer models in NLP has prompted exploration in their application to robotic tasks\cite{kim2021transformer,dasari2021transformers,ren2024neural}.
+Jangir et al. proposed the use of transformers with a cross-view attention mechanism for effective fusion of visual information from two cameras for RL policies\cite{9690036}.
 Zhu et al. introduced VIOLA, which used a transformer-based policy to improve the robustness of deep imitation learning algorithms\cite{zhu2023viola}.
-Shridhar et al. proposed PerAct, which uses the preceiver transformer to encode language goals and RGB-D voxel observations\cite{shridhar2023perceiver}.
-Jain et al. proposed the Transformer Task Planner, which could be pre-trained on multiple preferences, and Dasari et al. explored one-shot visual imitation learning using the Transformer architecture\cite{jain2023transformers,dasari2021transformers}.
-Drawing from these applications and harnessing the power of Transformer-based models, our approach uniquely applies the autoregressive nature of Transformers to the knolling task.
-This novel application allows for the handling of varying object types, sizes, and quantities, thus enabling the robot to generate an aesthetically pleasing and space-efficient arrangement of items, similar to human performance.
+Shridhar et al. proposed PerAct, which used the preceiver transformer to encode language goals and RGB-D voxel observations\cite{shridhar2023perceiver}.
+Jain et al. proposed the Transformer Task Planner, which could be pre-trained on multiple preferences, and Dasari et al. explored one-shot visual imitation learning using the transformer architecture\cite{jain2023transformers}.